-This Frequently Asked Question page is meant to provide answers to mostly asked questions in the area of Next Generation Internet (NGI).
-The page is being updated when new questions (and answers) will be available.
-The questions are grouped into sections by theme:
+This Frequently Asked Question page provides answers to popular questions about the Next Generation Internet (NGI).
+Questions are grouped into sections by theme:

 - NGI interactive map;